zeeshank1/system-design-digest/README.md

 - Design a Distributed Cache (like Redis).

-- Design a Load Balancer (like nginx).
+- Design a Load Balancer (like nginx) and other engines

 - Design an E-commerce Website.